friveroll/video50/README.md

 A question allowing the user to select from a list of choices.
 The following keys must be defined:

 * `answer`: The index of the correct answer.
 * `choices`: Array of choices to be displayed to the user.
 * `question`: The text of the question.

+### Remote Multiple Choice

+Defined by `CS50.Video.Render.MultipleChoiceRemote`

+Server-side version of multiple choice.

+* `choices`: Array of choices to be displayed to the user.
+* `question`: The text of the question.